Nasi goreng: Colonial-era influence

+Modern developments

+During the Indonesian struggle for independence, nasi goreng was served as the sahur meal when Sukarno, Mohammad Hatta and Ahmad Soebardjo drafted the proclamation text, in the early morning before dawn of 17 August 1945, at the residence of a high-ranking Japanese naval officer, Admiral Maeda.
+At that time, the formulation of the proclamation text coincided with the Muslim fasting month of Ramadan.

 After the independence of Indonesia, nasi goreng was popularly considered as a national dish, albeit unofficial.
 Its simplicity and versatility has contributed to its popularity and made it as a staple among Indonesian households—colloquially considered as the most "democratic" dish since the absence of an exact and rigid recipe has allowed people to do anything they want with it.

 Nasi goreng that is commonly consumed daily in Indonesian households were considered as the quintessential dish that represents an Indonesian family.
 It is in the menu, introduced, offered, and served in Indonesian Theater Restaurant within the Indonesian pavilion at the 1964 New York World's Fair.
 Howard Palfrey Jones, the US ambassador to Indonesia during the last years of Sukarno's reign in the mid-1960s, in his memoir "Indonesia: The Possible Dream", said that he liked nasi goreng.
 He described his fondness for nasi goreng cooked by Hartini, one of Sukarno's wives, and praised it as the most delicious nasi goreng he ever tasted.

 In 2018, nasi goreng was officially recognized by the Indonesian government as one of the country's national dishes along with four others: soto, sate, rendang, and gado-gado.